Vistara to have 70 planes in fleet by mid-2024: CEO Vinod Kannan | Business

 ''We will continue to expand... more international routes (will be added),'' Kannan said.

+Further, he said there is also the impact of the deployment of wide-body aircraft and currently Vistara has three such planes in its fleet.

+''They have been doing extremely well and the demand to Europe has been strong.
+In fact, flights have been flying with load factors in excess of 85-90 per cent.
+Therefore, that plays a positive role in the performance of the airline,'' he added.

-Without disclosing the exact profit figure in the December quarter, the airline also said it crossed the USD 1 billion revenue mark and remained EBITDA positive in the current fiscal year.
+Without disclosing the exact profit figure in the December quarter, the airline on Monday said it crossed the USD 1 billion revenue mark and remained EBITDA positive in the current fiscal year.

 EBITDA refers to Earnings Before Interest, Taxes, Depreciation and Amortisation.